 Where are the burger rings you used from?

 From here - my friend Campbell makes them.

 Do whatever you like!
 Add them on just after you add the egg wash.
-Just keep in mind if you add anything salty you should eat the buns that day as the salt will make the baked bread go weird and wrinkly.
+Just keep in mind if you add anything salty you should eat the buns that day as the salt will make the baked bread go a little soggy and wrinkly.

 I haven't tried it without but you are probably fine to leave it out.